flyteorg/flyte/rsts/tutorials/run_flyte_laptop.rst

                Now connect to `locahost:8083 <localhost:8083>`_.
 If this does not work, then for sure the networking is impacted, please restart docker daemon.

     .. tab:: Using Docker for Mac

+        Coming soon

+    .. tab:: Hosted Flyte

+        Refer to the :ref:`howto-sandbox-dedicated-k8s-cluster` guide.

+        Once you've deployed flyte sandbox to a cloud provider, refer to :ref:`tutorials-run-flyte-laptop` to run your first workflow remotely.

 .. _tutorials-run-flyte-laptop: